Table of Contents

 Publication on employer identification numbers (EIN).
 Publication 1635, Understanding Your Employer Identification Number, provides general information on employer identification numbers.
 Topics include how to apply for an EIN and how to complete Form SS-4.

 Change of address.
-If you change your home address, you should use Form 8822, Change of Address, to notify the IRS.
-If you change your business address, you should use Form 8822-B, Change of Address — Business, to notify the IRS.
+If you change your home address, you should use Form 8822, Change of Addres, to notify the IRS.
+If you change your business address, you should use Form 8822-B, Change of Address or Responsible Party — Business, to notify the IRS.
 Be sure to include your suite, room, or other unit number.

 Reportable transactions.
 You must file Form 8886, Reportable Transaction Disclosure Statement, to report certain transactions.
 You may have to pay a penalty if you are required to file Form 8886 but do not do so.
 Reportable transactions include (1) transactions the same as or substantially similar to tax avoidance transactions identified by the IRS, (2) transactions offered to you under conditions of confidentiality and for which you paid an advisor a minimum fee, (3) transactions for which you have or a related party has a right to a full or partial refund of fees if all or part of the intended tax consequences from the transaction are not sustained, (4) transactions that result in losses of at least $2 million in any single year or $4 million in any combination of years, and (5) transactions with asset holding periods of 45 days or less and that result in a tax credit of more than $250,000.
 For more information, see the Instructions for Form 8886.

-Form W-4 for 2013.
-You should make new Forms W-4 available to your employees and encourage them to check their income tax withholding for 2012.
-Those employees who owed a large amount of tax or received a large refund for 2012 may need to file a new Form W-4.
+Form W-4 for 2014.
+You should make new Forms W-4 available to your employees and encourage them to check their income tax withholding for 2014.
+Those employees who owed a large amount of tax or received a large refund for 2013 may need to submit a new Form W-4.
 See Publication 919, How Do I Adjust My Tax Withholding.

 Form 1099-MISC.
 Generally, file Form 1099-MISC if you pay at least $600 in rents, services, and other miscellaneous payments in your farming business to an individual (for example, an accountant, an attorney, or a veterinarian) who is not your employee.